AI Glossary

 Embeddings

-Numerical vector representations of text (or images) that capture semantic meaning so similar content has similar vector coordinates.
+Numerical vector representations of text, images, or other data that capture semantic meaning so similar content has similar vector coordinates.

 Read more →MCP (Model Context Protocol)

-An open standard that lets AI assistants securely connect to external data sources, APIs, and tools through a unified interface.
+An open protocol released by Anthropic that standardizes how AI assistants connect to external data sources, APIs, and tools through a unified interface.

 Read more →MoE (Mixture of Experts)